 • TC4 has two sites.
-The Infant and Toddler classrooms are located on the lower level of the Albert C. Jacobs Life Sciences Center (# 38 on the map below, red polygon).
-The Preschool classrooms are located on the lower level of the Clemens Dormitory (# 30 on the map below, red circle).
-Both buildings are accessible to cars via the parking lot behind the Life Sciences Building (marked "P" on the map below).
+The Infant and Toddler classrooms are located on the lower level of the Albert C. Jacobs Life Sciences Center (the red rectangle on the map below).
+The Preschool classrooms are located on the lower level of the Clemens Dormitory, across the parking area.
+Both buildings are accessible to cars via the parking lot behind the Life Sciences Building.
 You can also visit www.TC4.org for directions.